crudecomputer/jrny/README.md

 ### Embark on the journey!

 To apply pending revisions, run `jrny embark [-c <path-to-config> --commit]`.
-All statements will be executed *within a single transaction* that, by default, is **rolled back** upon completion unless explicitly told to commit via the `--commit` flag.
+All statements will be executed *within a single transaction* that is **rolled back by default** upon completion, unless explicitly told to commit via the `--commit` flag.
 This is to encourage dry-runs, which is particularly helpful while developing migrations - each statement can be added and tested incrementally, without requiring a down migration to undo changes.